Microsoft-Web/DEMO-GeekQuiz-Real-time-charts/DEMO.md

 	![updateStatistics](Images/updatestatistics.png?raw=true)

+	> **Speaking point:** Explain that this takes advantage of C# `dynamic` type and results in events with the name of the method, to which clients can listen.

 1. Click `NotifyUpdates` and press **SHIFT + F12** to find all references to the method.

 1. Double-click the `await this.statisticsService.NotifyUpdates();` reference in the **Find Symbol Results** window.

 	![NotifyUpdatesReference](Images/notifyupdatesreference.png?raw=true)

+	> **Speaking point:** We are updating the stats for all clients every time a question is answered.
+If we were handling a large number of answers and clients simultaneously we could batch updates.

 1. Press **CTRL + ,**, type _Statistics.cshtml_ and press **Enter**.